 Common treatments might include nerve-blocking medication and Botox injections.
 The injections are often a surprising suggestion, but Botox can block nerves believed to contribute to the excessive sweating.
 One round of injections can last up to a year, and this is one of the longest lasting treatments available for hyperhidrosis today.

 Most people with hyperhidrosis focus on avoiding the sweating all together, but that can make matters worse.
-Most find that it’s difficult to stop the flow once it is turned on, but most people can prevent the sweating through application of Botox, anti-perspirants and other preventative treatments.
+Most find that it’s difficult to stop the flow once it is turned on, but most people can find ways to at least reduce or manage sweating when root causes or stressors are addressed.
+Sometimes it is can be increased pain or symptoms that can bring on sweating.

 Drinking your water daily becomes more important when your body is determined to sweat even when your body is at rest.
 You may also find that you need to consume electrolytes, including calcium, potassium and magnesium.
 A Raw form of calcium is also essential for strong bones, and magnesium supplements can help with sleep at night.
 Since most fibromyalgia patients also struggle with sleep disturbances, a nightly dose of magnesium is often a good addition to the treatment plan.